TheIoTLearningInitiative/IntelEdison/documentation/WiFi.md

 - [WiFi Wikipedia](https://en.wikipedia.org/wiki/Wi-Fi)

+> rfkill is a small userspace tool to query the state of the rfkill switches, buttons and subsystem interfaces.
+Some devices come with a hard switch that lets you kill different types of RF radios: 802.11 / Bluetooth / NFC / UWB / WAN / WIMAX / FM.
+Some times these buttons may kill more than one RF type.
+The Linux kernel rfkill subsystem exposes these hardware buttons and lets userspace query its status and set its status through a /dev/rfkill.
+Given that at times some RF devices do not have hardware rfkill buttons rfkill the Linux kernel also exposes software rfkill capabilities that allows userspace to mimic a hardware rfkill event and turn on or off RF.

 ## Intel Edison WiFi Features

 - Wi-Fi peer-to-peer connectivity with Wi-Fi Direct, Allows two Intel® Edison devices (or one Intel® Edison device and a smartphone) to create a direct Wi-Fi connection to each other without an access point.